HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 Electrostatic air filters are air filters that filter out particles by means of static electricity.
 If you have seen washable, metal air filters, then those are electrostatic air filters.

 In fact, the terms “washable air filter” and “electrostatic air filter” have become interchangeable since most electrostatic air filters are the washable, metal type.
-For the purposes of this article, we are going to be discussing these types of filters.
+For the purposes of this article, I’m going to be discussing these types of filters.

 However, it should be pointed out that some disposable pleated air filters also use electrostatic attraction to filter out particles.
 So pleated filters are, to some extent, electrostatic air filters as well (although their primary means of filtration is mechanical and not electrostatic).

 How do electrostatic air filters work?

 Electrostatic air filters clean air by means of static electricity.
 If you have ever rubbed your socks on the carpet then you’re already familiar with static electricity and how powerful it can be.

 The difference in charges of particles is what causes static electricity.
 Electrostatic air filters use this phenomenon to remove particles from the air by attracting the particles to the air filter.

 When air flows through an electrostatic air filter, electrical charges are generated in the filter’s media that allows the filter to attract particles:

 - As particles that are suspended in the air stream flow through the air filter, they first pass through a section that charges the particles.
 This charging is called ionization.
 Some filters have multiple layers that increases the attraction of the particles.

 - Next, the charged particles pass through a section in the filter that has an opposite charge to the particles.
 As the charged particles pass through the filtering section, they attract towards the filter media due to their opposite charge.
 This process is called collection since the particles are collected in the filter.